whage/whage.github.io/_posts/2025-10-24-a-value-investing-experiment.md

 This little portfolio is like a poor man's "consumer-essentials-tilted-super-cheap-ex-ai" index.
 But then why wouldn't I just pick an ETF along these lines?
 Well, I didn't really find one but I didn't look that long.
-The above 15 stocks are probably way too small of a sample to draw any conclusions from my results even years from now.
-That means I won't really be able to say to myself - "hey, good job" or "oh you dumbass".
+The above 15 stocks are probably too small of a sample to draw any conclusions from my results even years from now.
+Will I be able to say "hey, good job" or "oh you dumbass" after x years based on results?
-Or will I?
-I'm not sure - and that's bad, or at least a sign that I should study this topic more.
+Maybe.
+Maybe it is not that small of a sample - my intuition tells me it isn't but I'm not sure - and that's bad, or at least a sign that I should study this topic more.

 I'm doing this in large part to learn and to force myself to think.
 To think about how and why I make decisions.
 I think it will help find and fix potential flaws in my decision making.